Okaetsu/PalSchema/website/docs/guides/spawners/overview.md

 ### Sheet
 These fields are only available when `Type` is set to `Sheet`.
-- `SpawnerName`: Name of the spawner.
+- `SpawnerName`: Name of the spawner, make sure to specify this, it can be anything you want.
+Check [Additional Notes](#additional-notes) regarding implementation details of `SpawnerName`.
 - `SpawnerType`: Type specified in the `EPalSpawnerPlacementType` enum as a string, e.g. `FieldBoss` for a boss.
 - `SpawnGroupList`: Array of `SpawnGroup` objects.
   - `SpawnGroup`: